eciggaar/devops-workshop/openshift/4-TrafficManagement.md

     - --traffic=v2=25
     ```

-    Furthermore, change `create` into `update` and remove the `--force` flag, so that the `ARGS` paramter Knative client invocation looks like:
+    Furthermore, change `create` into `update` and remove the `--force` flag, so that the `ARGS` parameter of the Knative client invocation looks like:

     ```
     - name: ARGS